eitanf/GAMO-R/README.md

-# Binary Representations in Genetic Algorithms
+# Binary Representations in Genetic and Evolutionary Algorithms

 A collection of small programs and genetic and evolutionary algorithms to help understand the effect of locality in binary-integer representations on performance.